 You as a woman need to be able to carry a soldier of your approximate weight in full kit 100 yards.
-Now this is written nowhere in doctrine but anyone who has served in a combat arms or elite units know this is the case.
-Of course no one expects the 5 foot 3 inch guy to carry the 6 foot 4 inch 220 pound man, but you need to be able to carry a soldier of your comparable weight.
+Now, this is written nowhere in doctrine but anyone who has served in combat arms or elite units knows this is the case.
+Of course, no one expects the 5-foot 3-inch guy to carry the 6 foot 4-inch 220-pound man, but you need to be able to carry a soldier of your comparable weight.
 Will you ever need to?
 Probably not, but combat doesn’t have a minimum standard.

-As a woman you MUST be able to be strong enough to physically handle the daily grind of the unit without any accommodation that wouldn’t be given a male.
+As a woman, you MUST be able to be strong enough to physically handle the daily grind of the unit without any accommodation that wouldn’t be given to a male.

 An infantry soldier who can’t do 50 plus perfect push-ups is fooling themselves.
 I can’t stress this enough, make peace with muscle mass and strength training.
 I understand women are scared of getting “bulky” or “gross” from too much muscle.
 But if you want to be combat arms you must make peace with that.
 Your motto needs to be “train like a man, look like a goddess.”

-I made it through the first week no sweat.
+I made it through the first week with no sweat.
 I got processed, got squared away, met my boss, and met my troops.
-Then Friday….got my ass whooped!
+Then Friday… I .got my ass whooped!
 By whom you ask?
 My troops!
 We had a “bear pit” like in the movie Heartbreak Ridge.
-It was walled with sand bags and had a dirt (I mean mud floor).
+It was walled with sandbags and had a dirt (I mean mud) floor.
 As soon as the First Sergeant dismissed us 10 soldiers commenced to roughing me up as they dragged me kicking and screaming to the pit.
 And just like the Borg, resistance was futile.
 Those ten soldiers sent me up into space and I landed in thick mud!